Direct Access for Conjunctive Queries with Negations: Direct Access and Ordered relational circuits

 A more involved example can be found in \cref{sfig:da13}.
 In this case, we are looking for the \(13^{\mathsf{th}}\) tuple of the circuit.
 However, after assigning (with the same method as before) \(x_1 \gets 2\), we reach a \(\times\)-gate, and therefore do not assign a value to a given variable.
 What happens is we are now looking for the \(13 - 10 = 3^{\mathsf{rd}}\) solution of a set of circuits comprised of the bottom-centre gate and the bottom-right gate.
-We choose which of the variables from the roots of the set of cirrcuits to assign first based on the order, so in this case, we start with \(x_2\).
+We choose which of the variables from the roots of the set of circuits to assign first based on the order, so in this case, we start with \(x_2\).
 We have to remember that for each possible solution of the circuit rooted in \(x_2\), there are two possible extensions from the circuit rooted in \(x_3\) (see \cref{lem:rel-sink-times}).
 This is the same thing as imagining the gate being virtually relabelled by \([2, 2, 4]\).
-This allows us to assign \(x_2\) and then finish by assigning \(x_3\) with its first possible assignment, which is \(1\).
+In other words, $x_2 \gets 0$ provides two tuples for the Cartesian product, which is not enough to get the third answer.
+The same happens for $x_2 \gets 1$ but $x_2 \gets 2$ has enough extension since there are $4$ assignments for the Cartesian product that have $x_2 \leq 2$.
+We hence assign $x_2 \gets 2$.
+We discarded $2$ assignments with this choice, we are hence looking for the first assigmnent for $x_3$ which is found by setting $x_3$ to \(1\).